Yachtmaster revision module 18 of 20

 • Do not interrupt an active rescue exchange unnecessarily

-Read the full relay and acknowledgement lesson
+Read the full lesson: Relay and Acknowledgement

 Visual Distress Signals